rokucommunity/rooibos/docs/index.md

 m.expectOnce (videoService, "getVideos", invalid, someJson, true)
 ```

+Note, you can also opt to disable the error at the whole test suite level; by setting `m.allowNonExistingMethods = true` in your test suite code.

 ### Mock limitations
 Please note, mocks DO NOT work with globally scoped methods (i.e. subs and functions which are not assigned to an associative array).
 E.g. if you have a method, which is not accessed via `m.SomeMethod`, or `someObject.SomeMethod`, then you cannot mock it. This is a long term limitation.
 If you are hitting this problem, I suggest it's likely a code-smell anyhow, and you might consider using a pattern such as MVVM, which will better allow you to separate view and business logic.